scenerystack/community/docs/reference/api/tandem/CouldNotYetDeserializeError.md

 # CouldNotYetDeserializeError

+!!! warning "Under Construction"
+    This documentation is auto-generated, and is a work in progress.
+Please see the source code at [https://github.com/phetsims/tandem/blob/main/js/CouldNotYetDeserializeError.ts](https://github.com/phetsims/tandem/blob/main/js/CouldNotYetDeserializeError.ts) for the most up-to-date information.

 ## Overview

 Error to be thrown if a failure occurs downstream of setting state because another state setting operation needs